-Don't go overboard on the food
+Don't Go Overboard on the Food

-"If your guests are mostly children, then they’ll likely graze a tiny bit with the ultimate end goal being the cake," she adds.
+"If your guests are mostly children, then they’ll likely graze a tiny bit with the ultimate end goal being the cake," Walker adds.
 "Most of the time, the parents are busy chatting or running after their kids, so they likely won’t eat much, either.
 Just make sure you have enough of whatever you put out for each person, but don’t worry about having a ton of variety."

-Don't forget to get a photographer
+Don't Forget to Get a Photographer

 "This is especially needed for the first birthday," she says.
 "Whether it's a family friend who knows a thing or two about a camera, a teenager in charge of snapping a bunch of iPhone photos, or a professional, you will not regret having those memories.
 You will be too busy during the party to snap your own."